 The following dissertation concerning the formation of granite by the Geological Society is quoted.
 “All igneous magmas contain dissolved gases (water, carbonic acid, hydrogen sulfide, chlorine, fluorine, boric acid, etc.).
 Of these water is the principal, and was formerly believed to have percolated downwards from the Earth’s surface to the heated rocks below, but is now generally admitted to be an integral part of the magma.
 My comment is that water cannot be forced to the known depths of granite plutons because the pressures and temperatures physically do not allow it.
 All water and other gases should have raised to the surface through gravitational pressures in the original differentiation.
 Many peculiarities of the structure of the plutonic rocks as contrasted with the lavas may reasonably be accounted for by the operation of these gases, which were unable to escape as the deep-seated masses slowly cooled, while they were promptly given up by the superficial effusions.
 My immediate question becomes: How did these gases remain at these depths without being properly differentiated and evacuated?
 There are no physical reasons given.
 The plutonic or intrusive rocks have never been reproduced by laboratory experiments, and the only successful attempts to obtain their minerals artificially have been those in which special provision was made for the retention of the “mineralizing” gases in the crucibles or sealed tubes employed.
-These gases often do not enter into the composition of the rock-forming minerals, for most of these are free from water, carbonic acid, etc. Hence as crystallization goes on the residual melt must contain an ever-increasing proportion of volatile constituents.
+These gases often do not enter into the composition of the rock-forming minerals, for most of these are free from water, carbonic acid, etc. Hence as crystallization goes on, the residual melt must contain an ever-increasing proportion of volatile constituents.
 It is conceivable that in the final stages the still uncrystallized part of the magma has more resemblance to a solution of mineral matter in superheated steam than to a dry igneous fusion.
 My specific point is that due to unknown powerful forces, water that was infused and trapped by the proposed Earth’s impactor took on an unknown super-phase that cannot be reproduced experimentally.
 Quartz, for example, is the last mineral to form in granite.
 It bears much of the stamp of the quartz which we know has been deposited from aqueous solution in veins, etc. It is at the same time the most infusible of all the common minerals of rocks.
 Its late formation shows that in this case, it arose at comparatively low temperatures and points clearly to the special importance of the gases of the magma as determining the sequence of crystallization.”
 When solidification is nearly complete the gases are no longer retained in the rock and escape through fissures towards the surface.
 These gases are important in creating adjacent gneiss rock and the deposition of quartz veins.